finevine/Projet8/README.md

 ## INIT et UPDATE

-importer 90 produits par categories
-Avec une limite de 9000 produits en tout
+Importe un maximum de 1000 produits de openFoodFacts en tout

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.